scylladb/scylladb/docs/design-notes/redis.md

 * Auto tuning

 If Redis build on the top of Scylla, it has the above features automatically.
-It's achived great progress in cluster master managment, data persistence, failover and replication.
+It's achieved great progress in cluster master management, data persistence, failover and replication.

 The benefits to the users are easy to use and develop in their production